|

 ABOVE RIGHT: Griefwalker - award-winning Canadian film that is a sensitively and artistically rendered (and very intimate) exploration of the work of death doula Stephen Jenkinson, whose worldview is evocatively summarized in this quotation from the film: "Not success.
 Not growth.
 Not happiness.

 "How Doctors Die: It's Not Like the Rest of US, But It Should Be" - 2011 blogpost by Ken Murray, MD.
-See also a poignant response to that post: "How Doctors Die: An ICU Nurse Responds"

 VIDEO (free online): "The Suicide Plan" - superb 2-hour Frontline investigative report (2012) on volunteer organizations advising the terminally ill on legal means to end suffering and hasten their own death.